 Your Name was a high school romance with characters relatable enough to capture a wide audience, and a story unique enough to set the film apart from other romance anime.
 While Weathering With You is also a film that has the potential to speak to a wide audience, the film felt too formulaic for me and even a little (emphasis on “little”) bit cheap.

 In the end, I don’t fault Shinkai for wanting his film to be a mainstream success.
 Who doesn’t love money and good reviews, right?
 But I really wish he hadn’t gone for another happily-ever-after ending.

-Have you seen the Weathering With You?
+What do you think about Your Name vs. Weathering With You?
 Disagree with my points above?
 Let me know in the comments below!

 If you haven’t watched Tenki No Ko yet and want to check out some trailers or film previews, be sure to check out: Tenki No Ko: Weathering With You all Trailers, Commercials, and Preview Videos.